Robert J. Savage, Jr.

 associate professor of the practice of history

 Fields of Interest

-Irish political and cultural history; film and media in Ireland and the United Kingdom; ‘The Troubles’ in Northern Ireland; culture and nationalism in England, Scotland and Wales.
+Irish and British political and cultural history; film and broadcast media in Ireland and the United Kingdom; ‘The Troubles’ in Northern Ireland; culture and nationalism in England, Scotland and Wales.

-- Ireland in the New Century: Politics, Culture and Identity, editor and contributing author (2003)
+- Ireland in the New Century: Politics, Culture and Identity, editor and contributing author (Four Courts Press, 2003).

 - Irish Television: a Political and Social History (Cork University Press, Greenwood Press, 1996).